Dollar Tree Chandelier

 I was able to pick up four of these plastic fences for $1.75 each.

-Next, took an old tomato cage and cut off the top portion of it, leaving just the bottom ring.
+Start by cutting off the top portion of the tomato cage, leaving just the bottom ring intact.

-Then I took a piece of welded wire mesh that I had leftover from another project and I cut it to fit inside the ring.
+Cut a piece of welded wire mesh to fit inside the tomato cage ring.

 For the corner areas where it didn’t quite fit, I took a pair of wire cutters, cut off the excess, and then bent it around the wire so that it's attached to the tomato cage.

-To get the fence pieces ready, I broke off the pegs that stick in the ground.
-The fencing is really lightweight plastic, so it was easy to bend and break off.
+Remove the pegs from the plastic garden fences to prepare them for attachment to the tomato cage.
+The fencing is lightweight plastic, so it is easy to bend and break off.

-I added zip ties every couple of inches to make sure the fence was secure around the tomato cage.
+Continue adding zip ties every few inches to ensure the fence is securely attached to the cage.

 When I got to the end of a fence piece I added on another piece using the guide holes to click it into place.